Fishing Charters in South Carolina

 Best Time to Catch Spotted Seatrout

 Spotted Seatrout can be caught year-round in North Myrtle Beach.
-Right now in February, activity is low.
+Right now in April, activity is moderate.

 Seasonal Activity Chart